chrishumboldt/Webplate/README.md

 The body tag style attribute is used to prevent CSS style snapping on load and is highly recommended.

 #### Simple Page Loader
-If you would like a page loader to display while your project files load, simply wrap your content in a div with id webplate-content.
+If you would like a page loader to display while your project files load, simply wrap your content in a div with id **webplate-content**.
 See an example below.
 ```
 <body>
     <div id="webplate-content" style="display:none;">